SamVerschueren/gulp-cordova-icon/README.md

 Defaults to : `lenient`

 The error handling strategy of the process.
 This field has 3 possible values:
-* `lenient`, the default one : any encountered error is silently discarded and the build continues
+* `lenient` (default): any encountered error is silently discarded and the build continues
-* `warn` : any encountered error is logged as a warning on the console
+* `warn`: any encountered error is logged as a warning on the console
-* `throw` : any encountered error is thrown and interrupts the Gulp stream
+* `throw`: any encountered error is thrown and interrupts the Gulp stream

 ## Related

 See [`gulp-cordova`](https://github.com/SamVerschueren/gulp-cordova) for the full list of available packages.

-## Contributors

-- Sam Verschueren [<sam.verschueren@gmail.com>]
-- Vincent Vieira [<vincent.vieira@supinfo.com>]

 ## License